-532 Beacon was built by Morrison Brothers, builders, in 1900 for Francis William Kittredge and his wife, Mary Hascal (Wheaton) Kittredge.
-They previously had lived at 536 Beacon.
-Mary Kittredge entered into the party wall agreements for 532 Beacon July 12, 1899, and is shown as the owner on the original building permit application dated April 23.
+532 Beacon was built in 1900 by Morrison Brothers, builders, for Francis William Kittredge and his wife, Mary Hascal (Wheaton) Kittredge.
+She is shown as the owner on the original building permit application dated April 23.
 1900.
-She also is shown as the owner on the 1908 and 1912 Bromley maps.

 In his Houses of Boston’s Back Bay, Bainbridge Bunting indicates that the architect for 532 Beacon was Geoffrey Hay.
 This appears to be a misreading of the original building permit application (there was no architect named Geoffrey Hay listed in the contemporary City Directories), which is difficult to read but appears to indicate that George A. Avery designed the building (he also was the architect for 530 Beacon, built in 1908).

 Mary Kittredge purchased the land for 532 Beacon on July 12, 1899, in two transactions: a 24 foot lot to the east from Dr. Charles Pickering Putnam, and a 2 foot lot to the west from Thomas W. Lawson.
 Both lots previously had changed hands and originally were part of a 56 foot lot purchased by Dudley L. Pickman on June 2, 1887, from the Boston and Roxbury Mill Corporation.